Overlooked factors in concept-based explanations: Dataset choice, concept learnability, and human capability: Concept learnability: Concepts used are less learnable than target classes

-In the previous section, we investigated how the data distribution of the probe dataset can affect the explanation output.
-In this section, we investigate the individual concepts used within the explanation.
-An implicit assumption made is that the concepts used for the explanations are simpler than the ones being explained.
-For instance, if explaining the class \texttt{bedroom} with the concept \texttt{bed}, we would expect that the model initially learns the concept \texttt{bed} and uses this concept to predict the class \texttt{bed}.
-However, if the concept \texttt{bed} is harder to learn than \texttt{bedroom}, this would no longer be the case.
-We thus investigate the concepts used by different explanation methods to understand if these concepts are easier to learn than the target classes.
-Somewhat surprisingly, we find that this is not the case: the concepts are frequently harder to learn than the target classes.
-This raises the following question: are the explanations simply learning correlations between the concepts and classes (i.e, most \texttt{bedrooms} have a \texttt{bed} in them)?
-We note that while establishing that the concepts used within explanations are indeed easier to learn than the concepts being explained does not guarantee causation, this is still a necessary constraint that we require when generating explanations in order to ensure that the explanations are faithful to the model.
+In \cref{sec:dataset}, we investigated how the choice of the probe dataset influences the generated explanations.
+In this section, we investigate the individual concepts used within explanations.
+An implicit assumption made in concept-based interpretability methods is that the concepts used in explanations are easier to learn than the target classes being explained.
+For instance, when explaining the class \texttt{bedroom} with the concept \texttt{bed}, we are assuming (and hoping) that the model first learns the concept \texttt{bed}, then uses this concept and others to predict the class \texttt{bedroom}.
+However, if \texttt{bed} is harder to learn than \texttt{bedroom}, this would not be the case.
+This assumption also aligns with works that argue that ``simpler'' concepts (i.e., edges and textures) are learned in early layers and ``complex'' concepts (i.e., parts and objects) are learned in later layers~\cite{bau2017netdissect,fong2018net2vec}.

-\smallsec{Setup} In order to understand how learnable the concepts are, we use extract features for the probe dataset using ImageNet~\cite{russakovsky2015imagenet} pretrained ResNet18~\cite{he2016resnet} model and train a linear model using sklearn's~\cite{scikit-learn} \texttt{LogisticRegression} to predict concepts.\footnote{We also tried using features from a Places365 pretrained model and did not find a significant difference.} We can then compare how well these concepts are learned compared to the target classes.
+We thus investigate the learnability of concepts used by different explanation methods.
+Somewhat surprisingly, we find that the concepts used are frequently harder to learn than the target classes, raising concerns about the correctness of concept-based explanations.